drj11/pypng/README.txt

 higher version.
 It works best on Python 2.4 and above.
 It can be used on Python 2.2, but some things do not work.

-PyPNG also works on Python 3.x if you use the 2to3 tool (this support is very recent, and preliminary).
+PyPNG also works on Python 3.x if you use the 2to3 tool which it should do automatically (this support is very recent, and preliminary).

 PyPNG comes with a setup.py script to use with distutils.
 After unpacking the distribution, cd into the directory and execute the